4meta5/substrate-archaeology/origins.md

 }
 ```

-The docs https://crates.parity.io/pallet_collective/enum.RawOrigin.html tell you more about each variant, but the interesting part is the other scaffolding required to implement the logic behind the variants.
+We can use this structure to define the logic behind consensus thresholds.

+## Consensus Thresholds

+In order to implement consensus thresholds that correspond to the `RawOrigin` variants, it is necessary to instantiate a unit struct that implements [`EnsureOrigin`](https://crates.parity.io/sp_runtime/traits/trait.EnsureOrigin.html).

-For the second variant of the enum (`RawOrigin::Member`), a struct `EnsureMember`](https://crates.parity.io/pallet_collective/struct.EnsureMember.html) is declared:
+Corresponding the second variant of the enum (`RawOrigin::Member`), a unit struct [`EnsureMember`](https://crates.parity.io/pallet_collective/struct.EnsureMember.html) is declared in [`collective`](https://crates.parity.io/pallet_collective/):

 ```rust
 pub struct EnsureMember<AccountId, I=DefaultInstance>(sp_std::marker::PhantomData<(AccountId, I)>);